I have been demoted, is this an unfair dismissal?

 Aforementioned, a demotion must involve a “significant reduction in …. remuneration or duties” for it to constitute a dismissal within the meaning of s 386 of the FW Act.

-A significant reduction in remuneration or duties is one which is important, or notable, or of consequence, having regard to its context and intensity.
+A significant reduction in remuneration or duties is one which is important, or notable, or of consequence.
+This is having regard to its context and intensity.
 As a word of limitation, the purpose of the adjective “significant” is to exclude impacts that are properly seen as minor or unlikely.
 All relevant circumstances must be considered to determine whether a reduction in remuneration or duties is significant.
 The test is objective and it is not determined by the subjective views of the employee who has had their remuneration or duties reduced.

 As to Mr James’s relevant circumstances, his gross annual remuneration (including industry allowance) as a Shift Manager has been reduced by $13,873 from $141,442 to $127,569.
 Deputy President Saunders held the reduction in Mr James’s gross annual remuneration by $13,873 from $141,442 to $127,569 is significant.
 Expressed as a percentage, the gross reduction is 9.8%.
 Although no evidence was adduced as to the precise amount by which Mr James’s net income will be reduced by reason of the reduction in his gross annual remuneration by $13,873, Deputy President Saunders found it would plainly be significant.